jadefox10200/Jumping-Into-C-/readme.md

 Covers the basic types (double, char, int) and basic arithmetic operators.
 At one point shows the getline() function and even covers it as a quiz question.
 However, it doesn't show a full example and is not clear how to use it.

+Finished, Oct 5 2016

+##Chapter Four: If Statements <br>
+Pretty straight forward explanation of how to use the if statement in C++.